MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 1. Keeps their Box accounts for a few weeks before deleting them.
 2. Keeps their Box data available in read-only format.

-Think of your employees’ needs and what will work best for the team.
+Think of your employees’ needs and what works best for the team.

 ### What happens to Box Notes?

 Our app does not currently support Box Notes conversion.

-### Locked Files
+### Locked files

-We will automatically unlock locked Box files and download them.
+We automatically unlock locked Box files and download them.

 The file(s) remain unlocked after this process, so if you want to re-lock the files, you must do so from Box directly.

-### Disable E-mail Notifications
+### Disable email notifications

 In Box, there are settings to notify users when downloads occur for content they own.
 This can equate to spam during a migration because our app downloads all their files.

 When logged in as a Box admin, disable this setting from:  https://app.box.com/master/settings/notification

 ![disable download box](media/disable-download-box.png)

-### Box Data Reporting
+### Box data reporting

 We've found that Box occasionally has hiccups with reporting storage quotas in their service.
 If you discover that there is a discrepancy between what we are reporting and what Box's dashboard and/or reporting informs you, you must contact their support team and ask them to refresh/recalculate the storage quotas on your account (frequently, you need to escalate this beyond their first-level support).

 For more info about this issue, see **here** and **here**.

 ## Office 365 FAQ

 ### Will there be unsupported files and characters?

 We automatically process file and folder names to ensure they are accepted by Office 365.

 - Files larger than `15 GB` are not migrated.